-Frabjous Puzzle Sculpture from the Museum of Mathematics MOMath, the Museum of Mathematics, sent me their new puzzle Frabjous – a design by George W.
+Frabjous Puzzle Sculpture from the Museum of Mathematics.
+MOMath, the Museum of Mathematics, sent me their new puzzle Frabjous – a design by George W.

 I spend the day at Teacher Heaven on the Southwest Freeway in Houston, Texas yesterday and found some great math games!
 I was there for the day to demonstrate math games and manipulatives and generally help parents and teachers of K12 kiddos with math goodies.
 Meagan, Shantrelle and the crew had chosen a couple of math games to start me off.
 I also went and browsed the rest of the math section for others.
 By the end of the day, my table was jam-packed with math games!
 Product Review: Brainetics Disc 1.
 Mike Byster and his crew were kind enough to send me a copy of their program Brainetics a few months ago.

 She “assigned” one of the harder cards in the deck to me (sometimes it sucks to be known as the math mom) and assured me that I could do it.
-The Set-up You set up the 6x6 game board with the plastic vehicles just like the game card shows.
+The Set-up You set up the 6×6 game board with the plastic vehicles just like the game card shows.
 Here’s where the math starts.
 The skills children develop doing this support graphing on the Cartesian coordinate plane later on.
 Even if your child isn’t ready for the actual game play, this step supports them in math!
 SatDef.
 Count 10 Read 10: Random Number Game.
 Learning math isn’t just about being taught math.